rehierl/node-tree-outliner/1-1-3-graph-theory/0-2-characteristics.md

 * branching factor - the number of arrows that lead away from x
 * source - if (ideg == 0) - i.e. no incoming arrows
 * sink - if (odeg == 0) - i.e. no outgoing arrows
+* (somewhat odd definitions for source/sink)
+* (as it includes that any isolated vertex is a source and a sink)
 * internal - a vertex that is neither a source, nor a sink
-* (somewhat odd definitions for source/sink/internal)
 * balanced digraph - if (ideg == odeg) for each vertex

-comment
+remarks

 * directing/orientating an edge - (undirected -> directed)
 * i.e. associate a direction/orientation with an edge